statamic/docs/content/collections/docs/quick-start.md

 Next, add a catchy description in the `content` box, something like "The greatest professional wrestling fan site, OOOOH YEAAAH!"

 Now, scroll down to Template.
 From the drop down we have several options.
-We used "home" for our Home page, now let's secect "default" for our About page.
+We used "home" for our Home page, now let's select "default" for our About page.

 Click **Save & Publish** and you'll see your new page titled "About" in the List.